CedricHagen/PSV-dynamic-time-warping/README.md

       -This code is commented with instructions on which lines need to be changed to run your data (primarily changing directories to match your files)

 Please direct any questions to: hagence@oregonstate.edu, https://cedrichagen.weebly.com/contact.html

+Funding: This work was supported by the NSF award EAR-1645411 to J. Stoner.
+C. Hagen acknowledges support from the NSF GRFP and the ARCS Foundation.